AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

 9. In case a part of your UI is complex and cannot be achieved by using Jetpack Compose, how would you integrate XML into your Compose-based UI?
    `Ans:` -> using `AndroidView{ factory->(context){},update{->View}}`
-10. realtime example of hot flow and cold flow
+10. What is Cold and Hot Flow , Realtime example of hot flow and cold flow and their use-cases and difference between them.
-11. in which use case you will use hot flow and cold flow in your project
-12. different between hot flow and cold flow.

 - `FLow`-> cold flow , if no collector it will not emmit , when ever the collector attached it itr will collect from start.